mesosphere/dcos-kafka-service/README.md

 2. In the list of `Applications`, click the name of the Kafka framework to be updated.
 3. Within the Kafka instance details view, click the `Configuration` tab, then click the `Edit` button.
 4. In the dialog that appears, expand the `Environment Variables` section and update any field(s) to their desired value(s).
 For example, to [increase the number of Brokers](#broker-count), edit the value for `BROKER_COUNT`.
 Do not edit the value for `FRAMEWORK_NAME` or `BROKER_DISK` or  `PLACEMENT_STRATEGY`.
 5. A `PHASE_STRATEGY` of `STAGE` should also be set.
-See “Configuration Deployment Strategy” below for more details.
+See "Configuration Deployment Strategy" below for more details.
 6. Click `Change and deploy configuration` to apply any changes and cleanly reload the Kafka Framework scheduler.
 The Kafka cluster itself will persist across the change.

 #### Configuration Deployment Strategy